jonaheaton/instant-runoff/README.md

 Author: Jonah Eaton

-based off work done by Chris Cartland in 2012-04-29 [Instant Runoff Voting](http://github.com/cartland/instant-runoff "IRV")
+based off work done by Chris Cartland and Dave Parsons in 2012 [Instant Runoff Voting](http://github.com/cartland/instant-runoff "IRV")

 Updated to allow for multiple, mutli-stage instant-runoff questions that work with more user-friendly google forms It is likely that the code for using keys in Chris Cartland's original code has been broken by my changes.